tournepivoine/shinpokered-fr/README.md

   - In the blue version intro, jigglypuff has it's own palette loaded on the GBC.
   - Oak-speech nidorino has its color palette on the GBC.
 - Added an option to make the overworld run in 60fps
   - Feature is a proof-of-concept and is still a bit rusty
   - Toggle by placing the cursor in the options screen over CANCEL and pressing left or right
+  - Takes advantage of double-speed CPU mode when played as a GBC game
 - Text with zero frame delay can be toggled in the options menu; press LEFT with the cursor on FAST
 - Softlock Warp
   - instantly teleport back to your mom's house if you get stuck or are unable to move after updating to a new patch